icewolfz/jiMUD/docs/scripting.md

 - `client.send(text, echo?)` send text directly to the mud, telnet code IAC is escaped, note you should always try and append a new line as most muds require it to process any text.
   - `text` the text to send
   - `echo` echo text to display
+- `client.sendAll(text, echo?)` send text directly to the mud, telnet code IAC is escaped, note you should always try and append a new line as most muds require it to process any text to all clients
+  - `text` the text to send
+  - `echo` echo text to display
 - `client.sendRaw(text)` sends raw text directly to the mud as is
+- `client.sendAllRaw(text)` sends raw text directly to the mud as is for all clients
 - `client.sendCommand(text, noEcho?, comments?)` sends a command as if sent from the command line
+  - `text` the text to send
+  - `noEcho` do not echo text to screen
+  - `comments` parse inline and block comments
+- `client.sendAllCommand(text, noEcho?, comments?)` send a command to all client windows
   - `text` the text to send
   - `noEcho` do not echo text to screen
   - `comments` parse inline and block comments